-Ultimate Ears’ Boom 2 is a speaker that comes in a slightly lower price point, but aims at the same market as the Sport XL.
+Ultimate Ears Boom 2 is a speaker that comes at a slightly lower price point but aims at the same market as the Sport XL.
 Despite not being fully protected against the elements, the speaker is waterproof and holds the signature UE sound.

 Starting off is the integration with smartphones.
 All the controls are with your voice, making the phone obsolete once connected.
 Play, pause, change songs, all of it can be done with your voice.

 However, there are options if you want to use your phone.
 Instead of dedicated controls, the UE app can be downloaded to control the speaker.
 Everything can be controlled there, as well as features like an alarm, remote on and off, and more.